TiagoMA90/Portfolio-one/README.md

 ## Testing:
 This project was tested under Chrome DevTools, using the Device Tool bar.
 - The website is responsive and displays a pleasing style to viewers, with colors contrasting each other.
-- The links work and are correctly assigned, allowing users to easily navigate between the pages within the wesite, on any given device.
+- The links work and are correctly assigned, allowing users to easily navigate between the pages within the website, on any given device.
 - The Form works accordingly, where users are required to input their e-mail and message before sending any feedback.
 The action is set to direct users to a greeting page.
 - The audio player plays in accordance to the Play button and users can adjust the valume, if necessary.
 - Social media links open in external pages, to each respective icon.

-The website which is fully responsive on all screen sizes
+The website is fully responsive on all screen sizes
 - Testing was performed under Chromes Device Toolbar, by resizing and downsizing all pages.

 The website was tested in different Web browsers